Vietnam.vn - Nền tảng quảng bá Việt Nam

 US President Donald Trump and Indian Prime Minister Narendra Modi at a press conference at the White House on February 14 (Vietnam time)

-"We will increase military sales to India by many billions of dollars.
+"We will increase military sales with India by many billions of dollars.
 We also pave the way for India to receive the F-35 stealth fighter jet," Reuters quoted US President Donald Trump as saying on February 14.

 At the press conference, President Trump also said that the two countries reached a trade agreement, in which India will increase imports of US oil and gas to reduce the trade deficit between the two countries.